securitize-io/dstoken/readme.md

 The DS Token is a reference implementation of Securitize's Digital Securities Protocol.

-The Digital Securities (DS) Protocol aims to enable and simplify regulation compliant lifecycle for securities on the block chain, from issuance to trading.
+The Digital Securities (DS) Protocol aims to enable and simplify regulation compliant lifecycle for securities on the blockchain, from issuance to trading.

 > More information on Securitize and its Digital Securities protocol can be found at [https://www.securitize.io](https://www.securitize.io).